 View Day 6 Newquay to Treyamon in a larger map The big winds of the previous days were pushing the morning waves up to 20 feet high as they rounded Newquays headland, and St Christophers breakfast room offers a panoramic view of the bay.
-Only one brave surfer, actually the resident surf instructor, was prepared to go in, and from the bay window we all saw an impressive display of his skills.

 Today’s walk began by retracing some of last evenings stroll through the man part of the town of Newquay picking up a splendid looking Cornish Pasty from a back street bakery that I passed, and on to the beach at Porth.
 At Porth, ignoring the Coastal path’s shortcut, I went out to the tip of Trevelgue Head, a former Bronze Age settlement.
 Continuing on, the heavy winds had boiled the sea into a stiff foam, and lumps the size of soccer balls (Footballs) were blasting overhead as I walked the low cliffs.